microsoft/frontend-bootcamp/step2-05/demo/README.md

 In this step, we will look at solving the problems of complex application (as mentioned in Step 4) with a library called Redux.

 1. Introduction to Redux
+2. Why Use Redux?
-2. Creating the Redux store
+3. Creating the Redux store
-3. Writing reducers
+4. Writing reducers
-4. Dispatching actions
+5. Dispatching actions

 ---

+## Introduction to Redux

 As a reminder, the problem that we want to address are: